HEASARC/heasoftpy/README.md

 ```

-## Installation
+## 3. Installation
 TODO

 ---
-## Writing Python Tasks
+## 4. Writing Python Tasks
-The core of `HEASoftpy` os the class `HSPTask`, which handles the `.par` parameter reading and setting.
+The core of `HEASoftpy` is the class `HSPTask`, which handles the parameter reading and setting (from to to the `.par` file).

-It was written in a way to make it easy for writing new codes that can be easily integrated within `HEASoft`.
-All that is needed, in addition to creating a `.par` file, is to create subclass of `HSPTask` and implements a method `exec_task` that does the task function.
+It was written in a way that makes it easy for writing new codes that can be easily integrated within `HEASoft`.
+All that is needed, in addition to creating a `.par` file, is to create a subclass of `HSPTask` and implement a method `exec_task` that does the task function.
 An example is given in `contrib/sample.py`.
 The following is short snippet:

 ```python